epicalex4444/btd6_save_scummer/README.md

 When you delete a save it just removes the save from the local save folder
 ## Future Development
 Nothing is set in stone but these are ideas I have to improve the program.
-Add hotkeys for save, load, quicksave and quickload.
 Either intergrate this into btd6 as a mod or turn it into an exe and so it can be ran just by clicking it.
 improve the gui.